Diplomatic history of World War I: Subversion of enemy states

 At the start of the war, Germany expanded its unofficial propaganda machinery, establishing the Central Office for Foreign Services, which among other duties was tasked with propaganda distribution to neutral nations, persuading them to either side with Germany or to maintain their stance of neutrality.
 After the declaration of war, Britain immediately cut the undersea telegraph cables that connected Germany to the outside world, thereby cutting off a major propaganda outlet.
 The Germans relied instead on the powerful wireless Nauen Transmitter Station to broadcast pro-German news reports to the world.
 Among other techniques used to keep up the morale of the troops, mobile cinemas were regularly dispatched to the front line for the entertainment of the troops.
 Newsreels would portray current events with a pro-German slant.
 German propaganda techniques heavily relied on emphasising the mythological and martial nature of the Germanic 'Volk' and the inevitability of its triumph.

 In December 1917 the German Foreign Minister Richard von Kühlmann explained the main goals of his diplomacy was now to subvert enemy states and make peace with breakaway states and thus undermine the political unity of the Entente:

-The disruption of the Entente and the subsequent creation of political combinations agreeable to us constitute the most important war aim of our diplomacy.
-Russia appeared to be the weakest link in the enemy chain.
-The task, therefore, was gradually to loosen it, and, when possible, to remove it.
-This was the purpose of the subversive activity we caused to be carried out in Russia behind the front—in the first place promotion of separatist tendencies and support of the Bolsheviks.
-It was not until the Bolsheviks had received from us a steady flow of funds through various channels and under different labels that they were in a position to be able to build up their main organ, Pravda, to conduct energetic propaganda and appreciably to extend the originally narrow basis of their party.
-The Bolsheviks have now come to power; how long they will retain power cannot be yet foreseen.
-They need peace in order to strengthen their own position; on the other hand, it is entirely in our interest that we should exploit the period while they are in power, which may be a short one, in order to attain firstly an armistice and then, if possible, peace.